Rosefae/webnovel-template/README.md

 * Remembers where users left off and adds a friendly "Continue Reading" button to the homepage
 * Easily add links to mirrors -- both for individual chapters and for your webnovel as a whole
 * Support for extra pages like appendices
-* Comes with clean and simple aesthetics, but you can also bring your own stylesheet

-## Future Features?

 * Choose between arabic numerals and roman numerals for your chapter numbers.
 Fancy!
+* Autoprefixer enabled for when you bring your own stylesheet

+## Future Features?

 * RSS feed
-* Tiered table of contents (e.g. Part 1: Chapter 30)
 * Social links on homepage
 * Allow for chapters that only have numbers and don't have titles